Avg: 2.9 from 34 votes

 |Shared By:||Richard M. Wright on Jun 2, 2004|

 P2, 5.10b, 80 feet.
 P2 continues in the dihedral to a clean plate at 30 feet.
 A right hand in the crack drops a number grade off the face.
-Continue for a short space on some prickly rock and finish up on a jug haul.
+Continue for a short space on some prickly rock, and finish up on a jug haul.
 Pulling on to the belay ledge may the crux!
-One star for P2.
+This gets one star for P2.